Reed-Math241/coral/README.md

 ## Data Format

-This data is organized such that each species (stored in ‘specie\_name’) of coral has multiple entries for each possible trait.
-To access a specific trait, a subset of the data set must be taken which only includes that trait using the variable ‘trait\_name’.
-Further information on that trait is found in ‘trait\_class’ variable and the value for that trait is stored in the variable called ‘value’.
-Due to this mixed organization of coral traits, when using the data set you must specify whether ‘value’ is numerical or categorical depending on which traits you’re evaluating. \#\# Example In this example we will show you how to evaluate the global distribution of ranges of corals.
+This data is organized such that each species of coral has values for the ocean it is predominantly found in (ocean\_basin), the preferred clarity of the coral’s waters (water\_clarity\_preference), and the estimated geographic range of the coral. \#\# Example In this example we will show you how to evaluate the global distribution of ranges of corals.
 These can very dramatically depending on the ecosystem and reproductive strategies of the coral. \#\#\#Load Package

 ``` r
 library(coral)